yurisasc/homelab/README.md

     This command will attempt to destroy all resources managed by this OpenTofu configuration.
     ```bash
     tofu destroy
-    # To use a specific .tfvars file:
-    # tofu destroy -var-file="terraform.tfvars"
     ```

 ## Module Overview